karenwhite33/karenwhite33/README.md

-👋 Hi, I’m @karenwhite33, an experienced audio engineer with 13 years of expertise in sound production and signal processing, now transitioning into AI full-stack development.
-Building on my technical foundation, I’m advancing my skills in Python, deep learning, and MLOps to create impactful AI-driven solutions.
+👋 Hi, I’m @karenwhite33, an AI Engineer applying a decade of audio engineering expertise to ML & NLP, building AI that extracts meaning and optimizes decision-making.

+I fine-tune transformers like LLaMA and BERT for code generation and semantic analysis while developing multimodal AI systems, from medical imaging to CNN-based predictive modeling.

+My focus is on scalable AI solutions that turn unstructured data into business insights.
+My trasnfered skils strengthens my ability to create intuitive, human-centered AI experiences.

 I’m passionate about machine learning, deep learning, large language models, and AI-powered content creation.
 My hands-on experience includes designing dense networks and CNNs for multimodal tasks, improving accuracy by synchronizing tabular and image data pipelines.